-Many of the streams within the watershed are heavily channelized, which is reflected in the low habitat scores both in the sinuosity of the streams and the percent of channelization.
-The portions of Oak Creek that flow through the Grant Park Ravine and Lower Oak Creek-Mill Pond assessment areas are the only stream reaches in the watershed that have sinuosities that are considered to be "good" based on the low-gradient stream habitat scores.
+Many of the streams within the watershed are heavily channelized, which is reflected in the low habitat scores both in the sinuosity of the streams and the percent of channelization.52 The portions of Oak Creek that flow through the Grant Park Ravine and Lower Oak Creek - Mill Pond assessment areas are the only stream reaches in the watershed that have sinuosities that are considered to be "good" based on the low-gradient stream habitat scores.
 The stream reach within the Oak Creek Headwaters is considered to have "fair" sinuosity, and all other stream reaches that were assessed, both on the mainstem and tributary streams, are ranked poor.

 Instream cover is an essential component of a healthy stream ecosystem.
 It provides shelter for aquatic organisms, prevents excessively high water temperatures, and inhibits eutrophication.
 The type and amounts of riparian vegetation are significant drivers of the types and amounts of instream cover.
 The instream cover quality of surveyed streams within the watershed was ranked based on instream observations by Commission staff.
 These observations considered, on a reach basis, the amount of available cover, diversity of cover types (including boulders, cobbles, overhanging vegetation, submergent and emergent vegetation, woody debris, and undercut banks), and amount of stream shading.
-Instream cover was assessed to be of "good" quality in the Lower Oak Creek-Mill Pond and the Grant Park Ravine assessment areas, while the remaining reaches of Oak Creek were assessed to have "fair" instream cover (see Table 4.11).
+Instream cover was assessed to be of "good" quality in the Lower Oak Creek - Mill Pond and the Grant Park Ravine assessment areas, while the remaining reaches of Oak Creek were assessed to have "fair" instream cover (see Table 4.11).
 The instream cover ranged from "fair" in the Lower North Branch Oak Creek assessment area to "poor" quality in the Upper North Branch Oak Creek assessment area.
 The instream cover in Lower portion of the Mitchell Field Drainage Ditch was assessed to be in "poor" condition (see Table 4.12).

 Overall, total stream habitat scores for the mainstem of Oak Creek assessment areas ranged from "excellent" to "fair" based on the indices presented above and shown in Table 4.11.
-Note that the Grant Park Ravine assessment area, which is the stream reach least impacted by channelization in this watershed, received the highest quality instream habitat score.
-Total stream habitat scores for the tributary stream reaches (for which enough data were available to calculate a score) ranged from "fair" to "poor" as shown in Table 4.12.
-These stream habitat scores are also generally consistent with the findings of fisheries and macroinvertebrate surveys conducted throughout the watershed and discussed in detail below in the biological conditions
+Note that the Grant Park Ravine assessment area, which is the least impacted stream reaches due to channelization in this watershed,

-&lt;sup>52 While higher sinuosity ratios are typically indicators of a lower percentage of channelization, there can be exceptions.
-For example, the portion of Oak Creek within the Lower Oak Creek-Mill Pond assessment area is more sinuous than the reach of Oak Creek through the Grant Park Ravine, yet the Lower Oak Creek-Mill Pond portion of stream has experienced greater amounts of channelization.
+52 While higher sinuosity ratios are typically indicators of a lower percentage of channelization, there can be exceptions.
+For example, the portion of Oak Creek within the Lower Oak Creek - Mill Pond assessment area is more sinuous than the reach of Oak Creek through the Grant Park Ravine, yet the Lower Oak Creek - Mill Pond portion of stream has experienced greater amounts of channelization.
 This is due to the fact that ravine streams (as are seen within the Grant Park Ravine assessment area) that have steeper gradients tend to be straighter by nature.

-section.
+received the highest quality instream habitat score.
+Total stream habitat scores for the tributary stream reaches (for which enough data was available to calculate a score) ranged from "fair" to "poor" as shown in Table 4.12.
+These stream habitat scores are also generally consistent with the findings of fisheries and macroinvertebrate surveys conducted throughout the watershed and discussed in detail below in the biological conditions section.
 It is important to note that lower overall habitat scores were almost always associated with the most highly modified reaches.
 Although some reaches of streams within the Oak Creek watershed show some signs of recovery from past anthropogenic modifications, these reaches will likely not recover in a reasonable amount of time without further human intervention.